bmedicke/REED/readme.md

 and instructions (that are executed by the CPU) in the same memory has led to countless memory corruption exploits and in turn a myriad of countermeasures.

+# registers

+As seen in the drawings of the Von Neumann and Harvard architectures, registers are part of the CPU.
+They store a small amount of data and instructions that the CPU can immediately operate on.
+As such they are much faster than any other form of storage (HDDs, SSDs, RAM, Cache).

+Some registers might be read only or have a specific hardware function.

 # memory